 Lucy Craft Laney was an early African-American educator who in 1883 founded the first school for black children in Augusta, Georgia, which became known as Haines Normal and Industrial Institute.
-She was principal of the Haines Institute for Industrial and Normal Education for 50 years.
+She was the principal of the Haines Institute for Industrial and Normal Education for 50 years.
 The school was one of the first to offer kindergarten classes for African-American children in the South.
 She also opened a training center so that black women could train as nurses.
 Jimmy Carter as governor selected her portrait to hang in the Georgia State Capitol.

 Lucy Craft Laney was born free on April 13, 1854, in Macon, Georgia, one of ten children, to Louisa and David Laney during the Maafa (slavery).
 Her parents, however, were not enslaved.
 Her father purchased his freedom about twenty years before her birth; he purchased his wife’s freedom sometime after their marriage.